grafana/loki/docs/sources/clients/promtail/logrotation.md

 ![block_diagram](./logrotation-components.png)

 1. Appender - A writer that keeps appending to a log file.
 This can be your application or some system daemons like Syslog, Docker log driver or Kubelet, etc.
-2. Tailer - A reader that read log lines as it is being appended e.g agents like Promtail.
+2. Tailer - A reader that reads log lines as they are appended e.g agents like Promtail.
-3. Log Rotater - A process that rotates the log either based on time (say scheduled every day) or size (say a log file reached its max size)
+3. Log Rotater - A process that rotates the log file either based on time (say scheduled every day) or size (say a log file reached its max size).

-NOTE: Here `fd` defines a file descriptor.
+> **NOTE:** Here `fd` defines a file descriptor.
 Once a file is open for read or write, OS gives back a unique file descriptor (usually an integer) per process, and all the operations like read and write are done over that file descriptor.
 In other words, once the file is opened successfully, the file descriptor matters more than the file name.

 One of the critical components here is the log rotater.
 Let's understand how it impacts other components like the appender and tailer.